 <h4 id=”home”> Home </a>

 <h6>This code works as a bookmark, so can jump directly to the home

 One can also directly open a particular section from another page simply defining that page’s url into the anchor tag with href attribute; this is as follows:

 Link to download the document

-With the help linking in HTML we can also create links that helps us to download documents.
-It has the same thing defining text as a link and just adds destination file’s path as URL, so whenever we are clicking this link connected documents or webpage automatically gets downloaded.
+With the help of linking in HTML, we can also create links that help us to download documents.
+It has the same thing defining text as a link and just adds the destination file’s path as a URL, so whenever we are clicking this link, the connected documents or webpage automatically gets downloaded.
 So we can download files types like PDF, zip, jpg, etc.

 <a href=”downloads/demo.pdf”> This will download file in PDF format </a>

 <a href=”downloads/brochures.zip”> This will download file in zip